mwherman2000/neo-windocs/windocs/quickstart-csharp/05-buildneodevtools.md

     Figure 5.X.
 XXXX

 The tasks for this activity are complete.
-Proceed to [Activity 6 - Download, install and test Docker platform](./06-installdockerplatform.md).
+Proceed to [Activity 6 - Download, install, and test Docker platform](./06-installdockerplatform.md).

 ## References